forcedotcom/pub-sub-api/README.md

 gRPC [officially supports 11 languages](https://grpc.io/docs/languages/), but
 there is unofficial community support in more.
 To encode and decode events, an Avro library for your language of choice will be needed.
-See below for which gRPC-support languages have well-supported Avro libraries:
+See below for which officially supported languages have well-supported Avro libraries:

 |Supported gRPC Language|Avro Libraries|
 |-----------------------|--------------|